Argentine identity card: Use

+Purpose

+Placeholder identities are used for many pueposes, such as demonstrate document layouts publish legal annexes containing specimen documents, illustrate security features, train government personnel, provide examples for software developers, border authorities and financial institutions.

+The use of fictitious identities avoids the disclosure of personal information belonging to real individuals while allowing official documents to appear complete.

 Problems and challenges

 The main issues with the Argentine Identity cards are mainly the price, which increases with inflation and has been reported to be fairly high.
 Exemption from payment can be made to people with a "Certificado de Pobreza".
 However, Internet access is required due to the use of TAD (Trámites a distancia).

 In the elections of 2023 there were some issues with old documents, such as the old "DNI Card" (delivered with the old blue booklet) marked "NO VÁLIDO PARA VOTAR" (not valid for voting), although the card had later been approved for voting.
 This also included electoral census issues.

+As of May 2026, there were also problems and challenges on validation of the identity cards on many daily-life system, such as banks.
+This is due the QR code instead of the PDF417 Code.